hse-aml/natural-language-processing/Docker-tutorial.md

 ```sh
 docker run -it -p 127.0.0.1:8080:8080 --name coursera-aml-nlp akashin/coursera-aml-nlp
 ```
-This will start the Ubuntu instance and give you an access to its' command line.
+This will start the Ubuntu instance and give you an access to its command line.
+You can type `run_notebook` to launch IPython notebook server.

 You may find it useful to mount a directory from your local machine within the container using `-v` option:
 ```sh